Father Julian Edmund Tenison Woods (1832 – 1889)

 Priest, Educator, Scientist, Writer, Musician, Public Speaker and Founder of Religious Orders

-Born in England of Irish parents, Julian came to Tasmania as a lay chaplain to convicts in 1855 with his heart set on the priesthood.
+Julian was born in London of Irish parents, James Dominic Woods and Henrietta Tenison, on 15 November 1832.
+He came to Tasmania as a lay chaplain to convicts in 1855 with his heart set on the priesthood.
 His goal was reached in Adelaide on 4 January 1857 when he was ordained.
-For the next ten years Julian was Parish Priest of Penola, a huge bush parish in southeast South Australia, where in 1866 he and Mary MacKillop launched their new institute, the Sisters of St Joseph.
+For the next ten years, Julian was Parish Priest of Penola, a huge bush parish in southeast South Australia, where in 1866 he and Mary MacKillop launched their new institute, the Sisters of St Joseph.

 He spent the subsequent and final two years of his life in Sydney as a progressively weaker invalid.
 He wrote then, dictated scientific papers, popular articles, letters and memoirs till no longer able.